-BNY Mellon conducts Enterprise-Wide Stress Testing at regular intervals as part of its Internal Capital Adequacy Assessment Process ("ICAAP").
+BNY Mellon conducts Enterprise-Wide Stress Testing at regular intervals.
 Enterprise-Wide Stress Testing evaluates all of the Firm's lines of business, products, geographic areas, and risk types, incorporating the results given a certain stress-test scenario.
 It is an important component of assessing our capital adequacy, identifying any higher risk business activities, and providing our capital planning process with a forward-looking evaluation of our ability to execute planned capital actions in an economic environment that is more adverse than anticipated.
-Please refer to BNY Mellon's Annual Report on Form 10-K for the year ended December 31, 2018 for a broader description of BNY Mellon's capital planning and risk management processes.
+Please refer to BNY Mellon's Annual Report on Form 10-K for the year ended December 31, 2020 for a broader description of BNY Mellon's capital planning and risk management processes.

-A description of the types of risks included in the stress test, a general description of methodologies applied, and a summary of our company-run stress test results under the Supervisory Severely Adverse Scenario follows.
+A description of the types of risks included in the stress test and a general description of methodologies applied follows.